sam-astro/Astro8-Computer/docs/Usage.md

 ## Logisim
-Along with the emulator, you can look at the actual circuit design for the system and even run your programs in it.
+Along with the emulator, you can look at the actual circuit design for the system and even run your programs in it. (currently a work in progress due to recent major upgrades)
 1. Compile/Assemble your program using `Astro8-Emulator`.
 It will save the machine code to a file called `program_machine_code` automatically.
 This file is located directly next to the `Astro8-Emulator` executable.
 2. Open the file called `cpu-circuit.circ` in the newest version of [Logisim Evolution](https://github.com/logisim-evolution/logisim-evolution/releases)
 3. Locate the RAM area, and find the one called `MEMORY`